 Grow zones: 3–7

-That’s right, everyone’s favorite garden ornamental is actually pretty toxic (if you eat it).
+That’s right, everyone’s favorite garden ornamental, the hydrangea plant is toxic (if you eat it).
 Hydrangeas (Hydrangea spp.) of all shapes and sizes contain a compound called glycoside amygdalin which gets metabolized into cyanide in your body.

 A few years back some people even had the idea to start smoking it, which as you might imagine, is also poisonous.
 And while you may not be tempted to take a bite, it’s a good idea to keep curious pets (and kids) away from these plants, just in case.